prayerslayer/favsquare/README.md

 	* Workaround 2: Use offsets and limits in querys to Soundcloud.
 Disadvantage: Sorting (shuffle) of array gets lost, duplicate tracks would be common.
 	* Workaround 3: Global variable with tracks from all users.
 * Implement database support
-	* Feature: Remember when user listened to track the last time.
+* First time loading is rather slow due to the amount of API requests.
+Implement a spinner or some other loading message
 * Connect HTML5 Widgets with simple playlist feature.
 * Improve UI (Design, Styles, Twitter Bootstrap)